lukepatterson31/htb/machines/silo/silo.md

 - When scheduling tasks with DBMS_SCHEDULER use binaries we know will be installed on the target in predictable locations
 - Sanity checking when using scheduled tasks is important as we don't get any output from the executed commands
+- If basic system tools aren't working navigate to their expected path and try again